Managing Default Contagion in Inhomogeneous Financial Networks: Resilient Networks and Systemic Capital Requirements

 \subsection{Systemic Threshold Requirements}

-A natural problem that is also of highest interest to regulators is to identify capital requirements for the individual banks which can be determined from observable quantities of the network and that are sufficient to make the network resilient to external shocks.
-Observable quantities are the in- and out-degrees $(d_i^-)_{i\in[n]}$ respectively $(d_i^+)_{i\in[n]}$, which function as estimators of the in- and out-weights $(w_i^-)_{i\in[n]}$ respectively $(w_i^+)_{i\in[n]}$, and interbank exposures.
-In this section we will first focus on identifying threshold requirements in the threshold model (see Subsection \ref{ssec:special:case:threshold:model}) that guarantee resilience.
-In the next section, we then discuss how to translate the threshold requirements into systemic capital requirements in the exposure model.
+A natural problem that is of great interest to regulators is to identify capital requirements for the individual banks which can be determined from observable quantities of the network and that are sufficient to make the network resilient to external shocks.
+Observable quantities are the in- and out-degrees $(d_i^-)_{i\in[n]}$ respectively $(d_i^+)_{i\in[n]}$, which serve as estimators of the in- and out-weights $(w_i^-)_{i\in[n]}$, respectively $(w_i^+)_{i\in[n]}$, and interbank exposures.
+In this subsection we will first focus on identifying threshold requirements in the threshold model (see Subsection \ref{ssec:special:case:threshold:model}) that guarantee resilience.
+In the next subsection, we then discuss how to translate the threshold requirements into systemic capital requirements in the exposure model.

-More precisely, in this section we seek threshold requirements for bank $i$ of the form $\tau_i=\tau(w_i^-)$, where $\tau:\R_+\to\N$.
+More precisely, in this subsection we seek threshold requirements for bank $i$ of the form $\tau_i=\tau(w_i^-)$, where $\tau:\R_+\to\N$ is a non-decreasing function.
 Such a functional form has the interpretation that the threshold (capital) requirement of a bank only depends on its risk of defaulting due to default of debtors (exposure risk).
 In contrast, if bank $i$'s threshold (capital) requirement $\tau(w_i^-,w_i^+)$ was also depending on the out-weight $w_i^+$, this would also take possible defaults caused by bank $i$ into account.
-This risk management policy would not be in line with traditional risk management techniques and would certainly be harder to communicate to the banks.
+This risk management policy would not be in line with traditional risk management techniques and would be more difficult to communicate to banks.

 Note, in particular, the changed nature of the threshold values $\tau_i$.
 While, so far, the capitals $c_i$ (which equal $\tau_i$ in the threshold model) were exogenous quantities in our model, we now aim to determine them from the in-weights $w_i^-$ under the constraint of building a resilient network, hence making them endogenous quantities.